cdnjs/brand/README.md

 Our brand is licensed under [cc by-nc 4.0](https://github.com/cdnjs/brand/blob/master/LICENSE) but when used to represent us, we expect you to follow some basic guidelines:

 * To Be Determined.

+The Wikimedia Foundation is exempt from our licensing and branding guidelines and may use our logo without exceptions with no risk of repercussions.